rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 Now try running metaphlan using the same options as above but for sample **SRS097871**.
 (Remember to change the input and output files)

-### Merging Metaphlan Results
+### Merging Metaphlan2 Results

-Now lets combine all of the metaphlan output files into a single merged output file:
+Now lets combine all of the Metaphlan2 output files into a single merged output file:

  /usr/local/prg/metaphlan2/utils/merge_metaphlan_tables.py SRS015044.txt SRS015893.txt SRS097871.txt > metaphlan_merged.txt

-Note that this script 'merge_metaphlan_tables.py' takes one or more metaphlan output files as input and combines them into a single output file.
+Note that this script 'merge_metaphlan_tables.py' takes one or more Metaphlan2 output files as input and combines them into a single output file.
 The output file is indicated using the stdout redirect symbol '>' and is written in this case to **metaphlan_merged.txt**

 The merged output file should look like this:
 ```